varshabhat42/unified-dev-assistant/README.md

 - Auto-Tag and Summarize Issues:
     -   When a PR is linked to issues (or when analyzing standalone issues), automatically summarize the issue and apply intelligent tags (e.g., bug, enhancement, documentation).
     -   Suggest relevant tests if the issue describes a bug.
+- Known issue: As the mermaids are AI generated, the mermaid syntax output is sometimes incorrect.
+Solution: Refine the prompt and add some parsing logic after AI generates the mermaid for an easy fix.